tainacan/tainacan-wiki/dev/README.md

 <div class="two-columns-list">

+- [Using Admin Form Hooks](/dev/admin-form-hooks.md) - Insert extra options to entities forms such as collection items and taxonomy forms
+- [Creating options in the Settings Page](/dev/creating-options-in-the-settings-page.md) - A guide for registering and displaying options inside the Tainacan Settings Page
+- [Creating Tainacan Admin Pages](/dev/creating-tainacan-admin-pages.md) - A guide for creating your own Pages inside the Tainacan Admin
 - [Creating a new Metadata Type](/dev/creating-metadata-type.md) - A guide for creating your custom Metadata Type
 - [Creating a new Filters Type](/dev/creating-filters-type.md) - A guide for creating your custom Filters Type
 - How to create [Exporters](/dev/exporter-flow.md), [Importers](/dev/importer-flow.md) and [Exposers](/dev/exposers.md)